skyfox69/jsapi/README.md

 ### The `:source` keyword

-The `:source` keyword specifies the method (chain) to be called to read property values.
-The value of `:source` can be a string, a symbol or an array of both, for example:
+The `:source` keyword specifies the sequence of methods or the `Proc` to be called to read property values.
+A source can be a string, a symbol, an array or a `Proc`, for example:

 ```ruby
 property 'foo', source: 'bar.foo'